 For example, a study by the American Cancer Society found a woman who spent at least six hours of her free time sitting have a 10 percent greater risk of developing cancer compared to a woman who spends less than three hours of their free time sitting.
 Another study showed that people who sat for 11 hours a day were at a higher risk of dying from cardiovascular disease.

 Now, you may think going to the gym will curb these statistics but moving frequently throughout the day is most important.
 Try doing some stretches, going for walks around the office, and stand throughout the day.

-As you adopt these steps and strive to maintain good health, remember that this not for a short term.
-Remember that a healthy lifestyle is key for your life in the long run.
+As you adopt these steps and strive to maintain good health, remember that this not for the short term.
+Remember that a healthy lifestyle is key to your life in the long run.